-As Knackpackers travel for work, they also like to take some “tourist time” after a day of meetings, or extend their trip over the weekend to explore a new city.
+As Knackpackers travel for work, many also like to take some “tourist time” after a day of meetings or extend their trip over the weekend to explore a new city.

-Seeing this love of adventure, the Knack Team thought it would be a great idea to share our recommendations for visiting different cities.
+Seeing this love of adventure, the Knack Team thought it would be a great idea to share our recommendations of things to do when visiting different cities.

 We’re a 100% remote company, so over the next few months we’ll share recommendations for visiting places like Dallas, Texas, Providence, Rhode Island, Denver, Colorado – and a few other cities.
 You can read our recommendations for Portland, OR, here!

-Today, Knack CEO, Chad Mellen, is sharing his recommendations for making the most out of a business trip to Providence, Rhode Island.
+Today, Knack CEO, Chad Mellen, shares his recommendations for making the most out of a business trip to Providence, Rhode Island.